top of page

 Directions

-Using a cheese grater, grate the bar of soap; add it to a large soup pot along with a gallon or two of the spring water.
+1. Using a cheese grater, grate the bar of soap; add it to a large soup pot along with a gallon (or two, if your pot is big enough) of the spring water.
 Heat, stirring occasionally, until the soap has thoroughly dissolved.

 soap notes

-Most loads only need ¼ cup of the detergent, but I add ½ cup for the really large or dirty loads.
+Most loads only need ¼ cup of the detergent, but I'll add a bit more for the really large or dirty loads.

-Make sure to thoroughly stir the bulk detergent before filling the smaller bottles as you need them.
+Make sure to stir the bulk detergent thoroughly (in the 5-gallon dispenser) before filling the smaller bottles as you need them.
 The soap shreds won't stay completely clear and dissolved after cooling and so will need a good mixing each time.
 I usually fill two smaller bottles at a time and store them by the washing machine.

 If some piece of clothing is stained or otherwise crying for a little TLC, I'll place it in a large bowl, add ¼ cup of the detergent, and then fill the rest of the bowl with water and let it soak overnight.
 I've been able to remove some stains this way that I thought weren't going anywhere.
 Ever.
 (Like oil saturation.)